Kitware/vivia/Documentation/User Manuals/vsPlay.rst

     Creates a new manual event by drawing a rectangle.

   :icon:`event-create-quick` Create Event (Quick)
-    Creates a new manual event using the previous shape.
+    Creates a new manual event using the previous or default box shape.

   :icon:`blank` Create Full Frame Event
     Creates a new manual event with no location.